 We also have talks given by members and outside speakers on various topics within the subject, both theoretical and practical.

 We hold regular observing nights where members get a chance to observe the night sky (weather permitting!) and the ´old hands´ can show the newcomers round the skies.
-(These Observing Nights are usually on the 2nd Wednesday of each month)
+(These Observing Nights are usually on the 2nd or 4th Wednesday of each month)

 We also make regular trips out to our dark sky sites at wallasea island nature reserve and the Dengie to escape light pollution.